in ,

 People who do not tend to their diabetes can be seen with fungal infections of the nose and throat.

 On another note, one of the main reasons people get UTIs is untreated diabetes.
 Germs like Escherichia coli are frequently to blame for these UTIs.
-Infections of the kidneys and bladder inflammation are both frequent as well.

-Loss of Vision:
+Loss of Vision (Diabetic Retinopathy):

-Swollen, leaky, or ruptured blood vessels can cause eyesight to blur or stop blood flow.
 Although occasionally new blood vessels can grow, they aren’t always healthy and may exacerbate pre-existing vision problems.
 Diabetes-related retinopathy frequently affects both eyes.

 A kidney’s blood vessel clusters, called glomeruli, that filter waste from the blood might get damaged over time if diabetes is not properly managed.
 It may also result in excessive blood pressure and renal damage.